nixos-bsd/nixbsd/README.md

 ### Tips
 * Building `vmImageRunner` for a minimal configuration can take over 8 hours on a fast machine, so keeping around `vmImageRunnerClosureInfo` is highly recommended.
 Just `base.vmImageRunnerClosureInfo` takes over 30GiB though, so you may want to delete it if you're low on space.
-* Some package checks may intermittently under heavy load.
+* Some package checks may fail intermittently under heavy load.
 If that happens you may want to build with `--max-jobs 4` or lower so fewer packages are competing for the CPU at the same time.
 * To see what is happening, you might want to use [nix-output-monitor](https://github.com/maralorn/nix-output-monitor).
 For flake commands you can replace `nix` with `nom` to use it.

 ## Contributing